 Looking for a way to better position and market your products?
-Apply a social media monitoring tool to follow discussions on social channels.
-This will give you valuable insights on the needs and buying habits of your customers.
+Apply a social media monitoring tool such as LianaMonitor to follow discussions on social channels.
+This will give you valuable insights into the needs and buying habits of your customers.

 Also, with the help of a monitoring tool, you may effortlessly discover opinion leaders in your branch.
-Contact them and promote your products on social networks afterward.
+Contact them and ask them to promote your products on social networks afterwards.

 Imagine interpreting what an item would feel like in your hands, or look like in your home.
-Today it is possible to implement with the help of Augmented reality.
+Today it’s possible to implement with the help of augmented reality (AR).

-Transform customers' imagination into reality with AR technology.
+AR technology allows you to transform customers' imagination into reality.
 If a customer can accurately see what their new furniture would look like in their home, they will make a purchase with more certainty and satisfaction.